- Official name: Republic of Estonia

 February 24 – Independence Day (iseseisvuspäev or Vabariigi aastapäev) is dedicated to the the declaration of independence in 1918, the document that founded the Republic of Estonia.
 A military parade takes place in a different city each year, and the head of state holds a lavish reception honoring several hundred of the most prominent people from all walks of life.

-April 3 – Good Friday (suur reede) – Almost uniquely in Europe, Estonia doesn’t give a day off for Easter Monday.
+Friday immediately preceding Easter Sunday (April 19 in 2019) – Good Friday (suur reede).
+Almost uniquely in Europe, Estonia doesn’t give a day off for Easter Monday.
 But Good Friday, a key day in Easter celebrations, is a holiday.

-April 5 – Easter Sunday (ülestõusmispüha).
+First Sunday after the ecclesiastical full moon (April 21 in 2019) – Easter Sunday (ülestõusmispühad).
 Apart from celebrating the resurrection of Jesus Christ, Easter is celebrated in the country’s folk calendar as a spring holiday to welcome the arrival of a brighter and warmer season.
 There is also an old tradition of decorating eggs by boiling them wrapped in onion peels or painting the eggs in vivid colors.
 An egg knocking competition follows: whoever breaks the shell of the competitor’s egg without cracking their own is crowned the winner.

 June 23 – Victory Day (võidupüha) honours the Estonian victory over the German forces (led by the Landeswehr) during the Estonian War of Independence in the Battle of Võnnu on 23 June 1919.
 There is also a military parade.